Is the radion a bulk Higgs doublet?: Summary

 \section{Summary}

 The model of Geller, Bar-Shalom and Soni \cite{Geller:2013cfa} offers a very appealing alternative to the Goldberger-Wise stablization mechanism, in which the same field that stabilizes the radius of the extra dimension also breaks electroweak symmetry.
-The model is extremely constrained, since the Higgs boson and radion are the same, and thus predictions were made for Higgs decays that conflicted with the Standard Model.
+The model is extremely constrained, since the Higgs boson and radion are the same, and thus predictions were made for Higgs-radion production cross section and branching fractions that conflicted with the Standard Model.
 Alas, during the years since their model was developed, data from the LHC has ruled out the original form of the model.
 By adding bulk profiles for fermions, the parameter-space of the model is expanded, but we have shown that there are no values of these extra parameters that bring the model into agreement with LHC data.
 Finally, we consider expanding the Higgs sector.
-Although work of George \cite{George:2011tn} showed that soft-wall models with more than one bulk scalar have an unacceptable physical massless scalar, we hoped that this might not apply to this model.
+Although work of George \cite{George:2011tn} showed that soft-wall models with a potential generated by a superpotential and with more than one bulk scalar have an unacceptable physical massless scalar, we hoped that this might not apply to this model.
 However, we have found that the zero mode is present and physical.
 Further extending the Higgs sector would likely not change this result.
-Thus, models in which the radion is a bulk doublet appear to be excluded.
+Thus, models in which the radion is a bulk Higgs doublet appear to be excluded.

-\section{Acknowledgements}
+\subsubsection{Acknowledgements}

 This work was funded by NSF grants PHY-1519644 and PHY-1819575.
 We thank Chris Carone and Josh Erlich for helpful discussions.